 Product family title: Optical Surface Reflectance (CARD4L-OSR)

-Applies to: Data collected with multispectral sensors operating in the VIS/NIR/SWIR wavelengths. with ground sample distance and resolution in the order 10-100m
+Applies to: Data collected with multispectral sensors operating in the VIS/NIR/SWIR wavelengths.
+These typically operate with ground sample distance and resolution in the order 10-100m however the Specification is not inherently limited to this resolution.

 Requirements